puremourning/vimspector/docs/configuration.md

   `install_gadget.py` and not usually edited by users.
 * `<vimspector home>/gadgets/<OS>/.gadgets.d/*.json` (sorted alphabetically).
   These files are user-supplied and override the above.
-* The first such `.gadgets.json` file found in all parent directories of the file open in Vim.
+* The first such `.gadgets.json` or `.vim/.gadgets.json` file found in all parent directories of the file open in Vim.
 * The `.vimspector.json` and any filetype-specific configurations (see below)

 In all cases, the required format is: